ChrisHyungchulKim/Quiz-Management-System/README.txt

 -> Pretty Simple, just download the files, compile, and run the main method in the MainMenu.java method

 Who submitted what:
--> (insert whomever inserted) submitted report on Brightspace -> (insert whomever inserted) submitted Code on Vocareum
+-> (Hyungchul Kim) submitted report on Brightspace
+-> (insert whomever inserted) submitted Code on Vocareum